samuelbruno33/Thera-Stories/README.md

 # Thera-Stories
-A very cool game about the history of Santorini!
+A very nice game that teaches you the history of Santorini!